toricls/GitLabKit/README.md

 - Implement more apis
 - Support [pagination](https://gitlab.com/help/api/README.md#pagination)
-- Decide on how to deal with 404 response.
-Just treats as a normal response and returns an empty array for [now](https://github.com/orih/GitLabKit/blob/master/GitLabKit/GitLabApiClient.swift#L47).
+- Decide on how to deal with 404 responses.
+I'm just treating them as normal responses and returning an empty array for [now](https://github.com/orih/GitLabKit/blob/master/GitLabKit/GitLabApiClient.swift#L47).
+- More effective and efficient testing with stub or something like that

 ## Contribution